OpenSourceWorkflow/generator-kickstart/README.md

 ## What is Kickstart?

 The Kickstart project is a yeoman generator.
 But it is also an open source workflow for creating the front-end of **websites** or **single page applications**.
-It is continuously tested and improved in an web agency environment and aims at small to large teams working on the HTML, CSS and JS.
+It is continuously tested and improved in an web agency environment and aims at small to large teams working with HTML, CSS and JS.

 ### Why use Kickstart?